REL 2010. Introduction to Religion and Culture. 3 Hours.

 REL 3630.
 Native American Women.
 3 Hours.

-Also offered as PHIL 3630 or WGST 3630 or NAIS 3630.
+Also offered as PHIL 3630 or WGSS 3630 or NAIS 3630.
 An examination of the contributions of North and South American Indigenous women in the areas of epistemology, ontology, metaphysics, religion, spirituality, and ethics.
 The course will include a range of Indigenous cultures, such as Alaskan, Hawaiian, and Pacific and Atlantic islanders and will explore the issues faced by Indigenous women in the Western hemisphere.

 REL 3640.
 Alternative Religions of the World.
 3 Hours.